Rjonathan03t/INTRO-SPRING-BOOT/README.md

  2.JDBC for persistence and
  3.POSTGRESQL for the database implementation.

+# TO START
+You have to implement the database, at the file INTRO-SPRING-BOOT/Introduction_Spring_Boot-STD22105/src /main/dtTable/allTable , you need to copypaste the script SQL to create all tables, and at /mockData you have to copypaste these mock data to complete all  tables.

 # OTHER INFO
 I used MAVEN for the project management , and LOMBOK for the method getter, setter ,toString and equalsAndHashCode.
 I used Java 17 and worked on jMerise for the database mcd.